Edward Ellice (merchant): Biography

 Ellice was a co-owner of eight sugar estates in Grenada, British Guiana, Tobago and Antigua.
 In the 1830s, the British government emancipated the slaves, and Ellice received £35,000 in compensation for the liberation of over 300 slaves.

 In 1843, he married, secondly, Anne Amelia Leicester, née Keppel, daughter of William Keppel, 4th Earl of Albemarle and widow of Thomas Coke, 1st Earl of Leicester.
 She died in the following year.
 His only son was Edward Ellice Jr., who also sat in Parliament.

 His brother General Robert Ellice married Eliza Courtney; one of their grandsons became his son's heir in 1880.

 Sporting interests

 On returning from Canada in 1838, Ellice bought the estate of Glenquoich in Lochaber, and built a lodge on the shores of Loch Quoich designed by Inverness architect Alexander Ross.
 In the summer and autumn months he entertained a wide range of guests there, including artists, writers, statesmen and diplomats.
+The lodge, along with the nearby village, post office and school was lost when submerged during the raising of the loch level by 30m following construction of a hydroelectric dam.

 In the 1840s Ellice was also a shooting tenant on Sir George Macpherson Grant's Invereshie estate in Badenoch.
 Over a seven year period his sporting yields there were 14,560 grouse, 810 ptarmigan and 146 blackcock, plus woodcock, partridge, teal, snipe and mountain hares.
 He shot 34 deer at Invereshie between 1834 and 1839.
 His sporting activities provoked complaints from the estate's farming tenants and Macpherson Grant regarded him as a problem tenant.